danzatt/ios-dualboot/README.md

 Expert command (? for help):
 ```

-Now we can write our changes (`w <Enter>`). ** Check everything again (remember ?).
-LwVM does some bounds checking but it (I guess) won't prevent you from cutting the end of HFS filesystem (i.e. making GPT partition smaller than HFS on said partition). **
+Now we can write our changes (`w <Enter>`). **Check everything again (remember ?).
+LwVM does some bounds checking but it (I guess) won't prevent you from cutting the end of HFS filesystem (i.e. making GPT partition smaller than HFS on said partition).**

 Now reboot so that LwVM can do the hard work for us:
 `poor-phone:~ root# reboot`

 After the system boots up you can run `gptfdisk /dev/rdisk0s1` again and `p <Enter> q <Enter>` to see if our changes have been applied.
-And also if new devices are there:
+Also check if new devices are there:
 ```
 poor-phone:~ root# ls /dev/disk0s1*
 /dev/disk0s1  /dev/disk0s1s1  /dev/disk0s1s2  /dev/disk0s1s3  /dev/disk0s1s4